genxhero/vectorsigma/README.md

 ## Functionality and MVP Features
 *  Blocks and Ki Orbs will fall from the sky at increasing speed and frequency
 *  When an orb is caught, a counter will go up.
 *  When enough orbs are collected, the player moves on to the next level.
 *  When a block collides with Kam he loses hit points.
 *  Should Kam sustain enough damage, he will die and the game will end.
 ## Architecture and Technologies
-    * Technology 1
-        * Description
-        * Justification
+* Canvas
+    *  My primary method for rendering graphics
 * React
      * The game play area will be a series of divs upon which the canvas objects will load.
-        *
+     * A React component is needed to store the number of orbs, lives, and levels in state

 ## Implementation Timeline
 ### Most important category

+The most important thing is to the the game to work.

+### Daily breakdown
-*  Monday:
+*  Monday:  Finish proposal, research
 *  Tuesday:
 *  Wednesday:
 *  Thursday: